-The Group provides financial guarantees on behalf of members.
+The Group has issued guarantees on behalf of members and suppliers.
 All guarantees provided are fully secured against either an existing registered mortgage facility already held by the Group, or by funds lodged as a term deposit with the Group.
-The total value of guarantees and authorities at 30 June 2021 amounted to \$1,571k (30 June 2020 \$1,564k).
+The total value of guarantees and authorities at 30 June 2022 amounted to \$1,935k (30 June 2021 \$1.571k).